ssprakash5/Online-Transaction-Fraud-Detection-using-Graph-Neural-Network/README.md

 ### Graph Neural Network Model

-- Develop a GNN-based model capable of effectively capturing the relationships and dependencies within the transaction graph.
+- Develop a GNN-based model with a Graph Convolution Network capable of effectively capturing the relationships and dependencies within the transaction graph.
 - Train the GNN to learn node embeddings that encode user and product behaviors.
 ![GNN_main](https://github.com/ssprakash5/Online-Transaction-Fraud-Detection-using-Graph-Neural-Network/assets/154003057/a7cefc9e-17cd-4de0-9531-856a94d358e7)
 ![GNN1](https://github.com/ssprakash5/Online-Transaction-Fraud-Detection-using-Graph-Neural-Network/assets/154003057/bbe4abf2-8780-4615-a4d7-ca73029b6a01)